 Public Health professionals are trained in: epidemiology and biostatistics, community health analysis, health-related behavior and the behavior change process, educational processes, program planning, implementation and evaluation, environmental health, research, administration, health communication and social marketing, community mobilization, international health practice and policy advocacy.

 One graduate degree is offered through the Department of Public Health: the Master of Public Health—MPH.

 The Department of Public Health is housed in the Life Sciences Building.
 Students have access to graduate study labs and a designated MPH student lounge.
 The student lounge houses 3 computers equipped with a range of software including MS Office, Internet Explorer, SAS, SPSS, and other course-specific software.
 The labs also have printers and televisions with VGA and audio connections.

 Most key public health journals are available to MPH students at the Harold B. Lee Library, the third best university library in the nation.
 Students have access to a departmental research and technology lab for research or other projects.

-For a more detailed description of the graduate program requirements, send for a copy of the department’s MPH brochure.
+For a more detailed description of the graduate program requirements, visit mph.byu.edu or email firstname.lastname@example.org for more information.

 Graduate teaching or research assistantship positions may be available for qualified students.
-Additional scholarships and awards are available on a competitive basis at the college and university levels.
+Additional scholarships and awards are available on a competitive basis at the program, college, and university levels.